osome-iu/CoVaxxy-Misinfo/README.md

 ## Instructions to replicate results

 1. Put Twitter data in the `data/twitter` folder.
-You must put one or several files with one `json` (i.e. one tweet) per line.
+You must put `.json` files with one tweet `json` per line.
 Check the [Github repository](https://github.com/osome-iu/CoVaxxy) associated to our CoVaxxy project to see how to download our dataset and reconstruct it using Twitter API.
 2. Move in the `src` folder and execute Python scripts (see associated `src/README.md` file for further details) in the following order:
       * `python3 twitter_data_processing.py ../config.ini` - to process Twitter data
       * `python3 get_cases_and_deaths.py ../config.ini` - download COVID-19 number of cases and deaths; modify `config.ini` to set the date range.